Prince George’s County Prostitution Lawyer

-Our PG County defense attorneys understand that people are wrongfully accused of prostitution all the time, and that criminal allegations do not necessarily mean that a person will ultimately be convicted.
-The first step you can take toward clearing your name is to consult one of our experienced Prince George’s County prostitution attorneys.
+Our experienced defense attorneys understand that people are wrongfully accused of prostitution all the time, and that criminal allegations do not necessarily mean that a person will ultimately be convicted.
+The first step you can take toward clearing your name is to consult one of our PG County prostitution attorneys.
 Call our Maryland law offices today to get started.

 In Maryland, prostitution charges encompass both offering prostitution services, and “assignation,” or scheduling an appointment to partake of prostitution services.
 The charges also apply to anyone accused of operating a so-called “house of prostitution,” or allowing their property to be used for prostitution services.

 However, it’s important to remember that each crime in Maryland has a certain number of elements that must be proven by the prosecution in order for a conviction to be rightfully secured.
 If the state cannot prove one or more elements of the crime, then a person should not be convicted of prostitution.

 It is also illegal to receive money from the earnings of a prostitute or prostitution operation, or to persuade a minor to engage in prostitution, and such conduct often constitutes a separate human trafficking offense.

 Human trafficking can also involve coercing or forcing someone into prostitution through use of physical harm, threats or restraints, receiving payment for procuring a person to engage in prostitution, or destroying, threatening or pretending to destroy a passport, immigration or government identification document in order to prohibit or discourage a person from escaping prostitution.